SBit-Project/sbit.dev/docs/SBit-Core/Building/sparknet-guide.md

 ---
-title: SBit Sparknet Usage and Information
+title: Sbit Sparknet Usage and Information
-description: SBit Sparknet Usage and Information
+description: Sbit Sparknet Usage and Information
 keywords: [sbit, bitcoin, blockchain, ethereum]
 sidebar_position: 13
 ---

-Welcome to SBit Sparknet, the first public testnet for the SBit blockchain.
+Welcome to Sbit Sparknet, the first public testnet for the Sbit blockchain.
 Sparknet is designed primarily for developers, and as such documentation at this point will be technical and suited more for developers.
 The mainnet is expected to be released in September and will be suited for the general public.
 Testnet tokens do not hold any value and should not be traded for any monetary instruments.
 The testnet can be reset or forked at anytime as deemed necessary for development.
 Sparknet does not include support for Mutualized Proof Of Stake, or for the Decentralized Governance Protocol.
 Both of these features are implemented, and their code is available on alternative branches (check the pull requests), but have not been tested and proven stable enough to include in this testnet.
 They will be implemented in the 2nd public testnet for SBit.

 # Using Smart Contracts with SBit

-The smart contract interface in SBit still requires some technical knowledge.
+The smart contract interface in Sbit still requires some technical knowledge.
 The GUI is not completed yet, so all smart contract interation must happen either using `sbit-cli` at the command line, or in the debug window of `sbit-qt`.

 To demonstrate how to deploy and interact with a simple we will use this contract: